dpatanin/X.P.-Loyd/README.md

 Copy these and navigate to the install location of CUDA.
 By default it should be `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2`.
 Now paste the copied folders, replacing the existing ones.

-Next open copy the path to the bin folder, e.g.: `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\bin`.
+Next copy the path to the bin folder, e.g.: `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\bin`.
 You want to add this to your `Path` environment variable.
 Though it may be that the installation already added it by default.
 Repeat this step for the libnvvp folder.

-After this is done you might want to restart your computer, though it might not be necessary.
+After this is done you might want to restart your computer, though this might not be necessary.

 ### Dependencies